1st Trimester Videos

 Drug Use in Pregnancy

-The video transcript discusses the risks of various substances on pregnancy and fetal development.
+The video discusses the risks of various substances on pregnancy and fetal development.
 It highlights that any substance crossing the blood-brain barrier will also affect the placenta and the baby, including the baby's brain.
 Specifically, the use of marijuana is compared to alcohol, noting that while each has its unique risks, smoking marijuana can also adversely affect lung health.
 More serious effects are associated with substances like cocaine and tobacco due to their vasoconstrictive properties, leading to smaller babies.
 The transcript strongly advises against cannabis use during pregnancy, despite its legalization and misconceptions about mixed research findings.
 It also addresses the dangers of opioid use, given the ongoing opioid crisis.
 The takeaway message is to avoid alcohol, vaping, cannabis, and opioids during pregnancy to protect the health of both the mother and the baby.

 Medications and Supplements in Pregnancy

-The video transcript discusses the cautious use of medications during pregnancy, emphasizing the importance of evaluating the risks and benefits.
+The video discusses the cautious use of medications during pregnancy, emphasizing the importance of evaluating the risks and benefits.
 While some medications like Tylenol may be acceptable in moderation, medicines like ibuprofen and aspirin are generally not recommended unless advised by a healthcare provider in specific situations.
 The use of prenatal vitamins is highly recommended to meet the increased nutritional needs of both the mother and the developing baby.
 Key components of prenatal vitamins include folic acid to prevent neural tube defects and iron to prevent anemia.
 The speaker also advises consulting healthcare providers or pharmacists regarding the safe use of medications and supplements during pregnancy and breastfeeding.

 Safety Concerns In Pregnancy